antdiv/mongo_dbs/README.md

 ## Application Setup

-For application service we need to set up an ad-hoc docker image in order to start the nodejs code, mongo_dbs.js, located in /src.
+For application service we need to set up an ad-hoc docker image starting from source code described below:

+- the nodejs code, mongo_dbs.js, is located in /src.

+- a wait.sh script is defined in order to check the db connection availability

-- in the root of the project we have a package.json file for dependencies definition related to "express framework" and "mongodb driver" as in the following snippet:
+- in the root of the project we have a package.json file that defines "express framework" dependency and "mongodb driver" dependency as in the following snippet:

     ```sh
     {